By Alyse Bacine

 1. Birth story trauma - The circumstances of how we entered the world can create deep imprints related to safety, belonging, and fundamental trust.

-2. Mother wound - Complexities in the maternal relationship affect our sense of inherent worthiness, nurturing capacity, and emotional security.
+2. Generational mother-daughter trauma - Complexities in the maternal relationship affect our sense of inherent worthiness, nurturing capacity, and emotional security.

 3. Father wound - Challenges in the paternal relationship influence our relationship with boundaries, protection, and external authority.

-4. Sibling wound - Dynamics with siblings shape our approach to peer relationships, resource sharing, and navigating social hierarchies.
+4. Sibling wound: Our dynamics with siblings shape our approach to peer relationships, resource sharing, and navigating social hierarchies.

 These early experiences establish templates for how we expect relationships to function.
 When these templates form around inconsistency, emotional absence, or rejection, they generate insecurity, withdrawal, or ambivalence patterns in adult connections.

 Trauma creates internal fragmentation.
 Parts of ourselves become compartmentalized from conscious awareness to protect against overwhelming experiences.
-Healing involves reestablishing a connection with these separated aspects of one's complete self.
+Childhood emotional healing involves reestablishing a connection with these separated aspects of one's complete self.

 Emotional Responses and Healing